Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 Buenos Aires is the political, cultural, and economic center of the nation, and houses many of the most beloved tourist attractions in Argentina.
 Spend some time learning authentic Argentinian tango dancing, or walk around the colorful La Boca neighborhood and its many painters and photographers, as well their street murals and other work.

-Other top highlights in Buenos Aires include the Recoleta Cemetery, the colorful streets of La Boca, walking down the “French” streets of Recoleta, and watching a tango show at a milonga.
+Other top highlights in Buenos Aires include the Recoleta Cemetery, the colorful streets of La Boca, and walking down the “French” streets of Recoleta.

-Of course, you’ll need some downtime and refueling after all that sightseeing: time to take in the night culture of the city and enjoy its food, wine, and jovial atmosphere.
+You’ll probably need to refuel after all that sightseeing: time to take in the night culture of the city and enjoy its food, wine, and jovial atmosphere.
 Food lovers shouldn’t miss local empanadas, flan con dulce de leche (my favorite!), pastelitos, asado, and milanesa de carne…among many other things!

 Buenos Aires is much safer than many other Latin American cities, so as long as you exercise common sense and mind your belongings, you won’t have any problem, even when going out at night if staying in central, safe areas.
-Buenos Aires’ nightlife hotspot, especially for young people, is Palermo Soho.
+The city’s nightlife hotspot, especially for young people, is Palermo Soho.
 Be sure to check out its bars!

 Iguazu Falls